How To Turn Western Stirrups

 For the reasons above and others, most Western riders greatly benefit from "turning" their stirrups.
-When a rider turns their stirrups they train the stirrup fenders and the leathers beneath them to twist outwards, which turns the stirrups outward from the sides of the horse at a right angle.
+While there are stirrup turning devices available, many people still prefer to train their stirrups to turn.
+When a rider trains their stirrups they train the stirrup fenders and the leathers beneath them to twist outwards, which turns the stirrups outward from the sides of the horse at a right angle.

 How To Turn Stirrups